 #2 Air North — In-Flight Meal Home Delivery!

 Air North is a smaller regional airline from Canada’s Yukon.
 The airline introduced the Yukon Flight Kitchen, where you can order in-flight meals.
 Menu offerings include beef pot pie for C$9.00 ($6.88) and a selection of cheesecakes for C$13.99.
-In-flight meal junkies can order up to 20 pre-cooked (frozen) meals to be delivered the next business day.
+In addition, in-flight meal junkies can order up to 20 pre-cooked (frozen) meals to be delivered the next business day.

 #3 Singapore Airlines — Plane Pop-up Restaurants

 A whole bunch of airlines initiated the so-called “Flight To Nowhere” concept.
-That are flights departing and arriving at the same airport and flying a round-trip of some hundreds or thousands of miles.
+Flights depart and arrive at the same airport and fly a round-trip of hundreds or thousands of miles.

 Japan’s ANA was super creative and operated flights called “Hawaiin resort experience.”
-On that round-trip flight, the Crew wore masks and Hawaiian shirts and served cocktails during the 90-minute trip.
+The Crew wore masks and Hawaiian shirts and served cocktails during that round-trip flight during the 90-minute trip.

 Besides ANA, many other airlines, for example, Qantas, Tigerair, or EVA Airways, introduced flights to nowhere.